bigbluebutton/bigbluebutton/docs/docs/new-features.md

 #### Support for Collabora Online as Document Converter
 ￼
-￼Collabora Productivity contributed the support for an alternative conversion script where Collabora Online (deployed locally [as a docker container] or running remotely) can be used for document conversion.
+Collabora Productivity contributed the support for an alternative conversion script where Collabora Online (deployed locally [as a docker container] or running remotely) can be used for document conversion.
 ￼For more information check the [pull request](https://github.com/bigbluebutton/bigbluebutton/pull/18783)

 ### Experimental